visdesignlab/basilisk/ai-benchmark/assets/consent.md

 Visual representations of data (visualizations) are increasingly common in everyday life.
 The purpose of this study is to learn more about how people interpret and understand visualizations, especially correlation values.

 ## Tasks
-The study contains 3 sets of tasks, shown to you in a random order.
-One set will ask you to critique data visualizations which are presented.
-Another set will ask you to sketch data visualizations on your device, given a small amount of data.
-The last task will ask you quiz-like multiple choice questions which can be answered from a presented data visualization.
-It will take approximately 40-50 minutes to finish this study.
-For many of these tasks we will request that you think-aloud while completing the task, and we will record and save your audio.
+This study contains a variety of tasks which will have you interact with data and data visualizations.
+It will take approximately 10 minutes.
+Please complete each task to the best of your ability.

 ## Risks to study participants
 Each participant in this study is assigned a random ID for analyses.
 As such, your participation will remain anonymous and your responses will not be used to identify you.